Allegheny-Computer-Science-202-S2021/cmpsc202-s2021-lab2/axioms.md

 ## Analyze the axioms provided below and answer the questions provided in this document.
 The axioms are not connected to each other.
-Edit this file by simply replacing the place holder --------- with your answer.
+Edit this file by simply replacing the place holder --------- next to Output = with your answer.
 ------------------------------------------------
 1) What is the output of the axiom provided below?
 Pop(Push(Push(S,v),u))